This gluten free cocoa cake is vegan and uses whipped Aquafaba as an egg substitute!

-As you can see from my previous post I have been experimenting with Aquafaba recently and when the other day I managed to get a fluffy batter out of it, I decided to use it to bake a simple gluten free vegan cocoa cake.
+I have been experimenting with Aquafaba and when I managed to get a fluffy batter out of it, I decided to use it to bake a simple gluten free vegan cocoa cake.

 Truth be told, I didn't know what to expect.
 I was bracing myself for a total failure, like the cake wouldn't cook and I'd witness some sort of sad soggy baked pudding in a pan, ready for its journey from the oven to the trash bin.